GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/poxis-user-has-valid-ssh-key-check.md

 ### Failure Reason

-The local user "" lacks at least one valid SSH key for VM: "".
+The local user "{local_user}" lacks at least one valid SSH key for VM: "{vm_name}".

 ### Failure Remediation

-Ensure "" has a valid SSH key by following the guide: https://cloud.google.com/compute/docs/connect/add-ssh-keys#add_ssh_keys_to_instance_metadata
+Ensure "{local_user}" has a valid SSH key by following the guide: https://cloud.google.com/compute/docs/connect/add-ssh-keys#add_ssh_keys_to_instance_metadata

 ### Success Reason

-The local user "" is confirmed to have at least one valid SSH key configured on the GCE VM: "".
+The local user "{local_user}" is confirmed to have at least one valid SSH key configured on the GCE VM: "{vm_name}".